python/typeshed/CONTRIBUTING.md

    ["removal" label](https://github.com/python/typeshed/labels/removal).
 3. Open a PR that sets the `no_longer_updated` field in the `METADATA.toml` file to `true`.
+4. When a new version of the package was automatically uploaded to PyPI (which usually takes up to 3 hours), open a PR to remove the stubs.

 ## Maintainer guidelines